-Both the complainant and the respondent have the option to appeal the final determination of a investigation by submitting a letter of appeal to Dr. Warren Rosenberg, Provost & Vice-President of Academic Affairs, Student and Academic Services, 325 Central Avenue, White Plains, NY 10606, 914-831-0219 or wrosenberg@cw.edu.
+Both the complainant and the respondent have the option to appeal the final determination of an investigation by submitting a letter of appeal to Dr. Erica Schacht, Vice President of Academic Affairs and Dean of Faculty, 325 Central Avenue, White Plains, NY 10606, 914-831-0237 or eschacht@cw.edu.